Luke Combs, Brantley Gilbert, & Michael Ray Team Up For ‘Simple Man’ Cover In 2018

 Just like on Crossroads, he had a little help singing the track, though not from Skynyrd.
 Instead, he enlisted a couple of his fellow country stars to help him out this time.

 The first artist to join Gilbert on stage was Michael Ray.
-One of the hottest stars in country music right now, Ray scored his first number one hit with his debut single “Kiss You in the Morning.”
+Ray scored his first number one hit with his debut single “Kiss You in the Morning.”

 Prior to teaming up with Gilbert at the BG Cruise, Ray also performed a solo rendition of “Simple Man” during a show back in 2012.

 Gilbert and Ray already had the cruise crowd hooked on their performance, so the addition of a third artist made things even better.

 That artist was none other than Luke Combs, the powerhouse vocalist behind some of today’s hottest country hits, including “One Number Away” and “Hurricane.”

 Together, the three artists delivered a performance that will leave you covered in goosebumps.
 That’s the best description we can use to describe how epic it was.

 And nothing beats the sound of hearing that crowd sing along at the top of their lungs.
 It just goes to show how universal Skynyrd’s music is and always will be.

 Prepare to be blown away when you watch this group of country stars belt it out to “Simple Man” in the video below.
 They need to team up for more performances now!